Nickchapman3773/Uranium-Fever/README.md

 	- No risk of destroying contents inside of container.
 	- Use Power Drill and Grinders to bypass locks.
 	- Use Hacking Override Modules to bypass hacking.
+	- Activate (E) the lock/terminal to receive a prompt to use a drill/module.
 - B42 Quickthrow:
 	- Throw: Side Mouse Button 1 (Back Left Side Mouse Button).
 	- Swap Throwable: Side Mouse Button 2 (Front Left Side Mouse Button).